kubeckaj/JKCS.py-Manual/docs/source/JKML.rst

 .. hint::

    It is strongly recommended to separate monomers into a single file.
-Additionally, JKQCpickle (can be called by JKgaussstat command) can be used prepare other pickled files, e.g.:
+Additionally, JKQCpickle (can be called by JKgaussstat command) can be used to prepare other pickled files, e.g.:

    .. code::